What is a derivative?

 Please coordinate with your providers to report the content value and weight in kilograms on the commercial invoice.
 This is in addition to the total value and weight.
 Please note that as the importer of record, you are required to provide CBP with any necessary information to identify the content used in manufacturing the derivative articles covered by these proclamations.
 This indicates CBP may seek information to support the value provided on your commercial invoice.

-How to determine the value of aluminum or steel content for derivatives products outside of CH.
-76 or 73?
+How to determine the value of aluminum or steel content for derivatives products?

 Is there an exception to the derivative Section 232 duty?